 - Software should be easy to install.

-- Software should have follow standards of user interface design.
+- Software should have follow relevant user interface conventions.

 And here are some things on documentation.